 Does a Federal Criminal Investigation Immediately Lead to an Arrest?

-Legal Requirements to Make a Federal Arrest
+What are the Legal Requirements For a Federal Arrest?

 Federal law enforcement officers must take several steps before they can make an arrest.
-The officer must file a criminal complaint supported by probable cause with a federal judicial officer like a magistrate or district court judge.
+The officer must file a criminal complaint supported by probable cause with a federal judicial officer such as a magistrate or district court judge.
 The judge must then review any documentation or testimony in support of probable cause and sign the complaint.
 Once the complaint is signed, an arrest warrant can be issued.

 - The right to remain silent